rust-lang/const-eval/promotion.md

 ### Access to a `const` or `static`

-When accessing a `const` in a promotable context, its value anyway gets computed at compile-time, so we do not have to check the initializer.
+When accessing a `const` in a promotable context, its value gets computed at compile-time anyway, so we do not have to check the initializer.
 However, the restrictions described above still apply for the *result* of the promoted
 computation: in particular, it must be a valid `const` (i.e., it cannot introduce interior mutability) and it must not require dropping.